layoutBox/FlexLayout/README.md

 * **`display(_: Display)`**

-Set the item display or not, with `none` value, the item will be hidden and not be calculated
+Set the item display or not, with `none` value, the item will be hidden and not included in the layout.

 <br>